SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 1.  **What paper did you choose and why did you choose it?**
 	1.   > A COVID-19 pandemic AI-based system with deep learning forecasting and automatic statistical data acquisition: Development and Implementation Study
 	2. I was interested in doing some similar things earlier, so this paper caught my eye.

+  ---

 2. **How did you go about trying to understand the paper that you chose?
 What was your reading/understanding process like and why did you employ that strategy?**
 	1. Generally speaking, my strategy was to get background on the topic (normally by reading the abstract) and then follow my curiosity throughout the paper.
 When their was something I didn't know about or understand, I would look for more info on that first in the paper then in outside resources.
 	2. I read the abstract of the paper, then learned about the terms I didn't understand from the *Introduction* and *Materials and Methods* sections.
 I also used the handy cmd-f functionality to search through the document.
 However, a lot of my time was spent looking at other articles online for deeper explanations.
 I then jumped into the data at the bottom, then read through the *Discussion* and such.
 	3. This seemed like the best way to go about understanding a paper with a topic that I was already somewhat familiar with yet had a lot of new terms.

+   ---

 3. **What did you find challenging about trying to understand your paper?
 Although the task may have felt generally challenging, try to get specific here.**
+	1. Specifically to this paper, trying to understand ARIMA

+	---

 4.  **What do you think you could try next time that might improve your process?**

 5.  **What type of previous experience do you have with reading papers from the scientific literature (either review articles or primary research)?**